warrior-cultures-and-training

 Conclusion

 Although no Saxon warrior training manuals exist in the sense of later fencing treatises or military handbooks, the historical evidence for a systematic, demanding training regimen is compelling.
 Archaeology reveals the quality and wear of weapons that can only result from years of practice.
 Literary sources—from heroic poetry to law codes—emphasize the value placed on martial skill and provide glimpses of how skills were transmitted.
-Artistic depictions show disciplined formations and practiced techniques.
+Artistic depictions show disciplined formations and practised techniques.
 Together, these sources outline a culture where the ability to fight was not optional but essential, and where training began in youth and continued throughout a warrior's life.
 The Saxon warrior was the product of a system that combined physical conditioning, weapons drill, tactical formation practice, and a strong social obligation to defend kin and lord.
 Understanding that training allows us to grasp not only how they fought, but how their society was structured around the fundamental reality of war.